Justice Prashant Kumar Mishra appointed acting chief justice of Chhattisgarh HC | Law-Order

 Justice Prashant Kumar Mishra, the senior-most judge of the Chhattisgarh High Court, was on Monday appointed as its acting chief justice, a law ministry notification said.

-According to the notification, he would assume charge from June 1 following the retirement of Justice Parappillil Ramakrishnan Nair Ramachandra Menon, chief justice, Chhattisgarh High Court, on May 31.
+According to the notification, he will assume charge from June 1 following the retirement of Justice Parappillil Ramakrishnan Nair Ramachandra Menon, chief justice, Chhattisgarh High Court, on May 31.

 The high courts of Allahabad and Calcutta are also being run by acting chief justices.